 But then, after nearly six consecutive months of almost uninterrupted slumber, the unimaginable happened.
 Our toddler, Zoe, learned how to climb out of her crib!

 Once again, we were all losing sleep.
 My toddlers daredevil escapes seriously concerned me because:

-- I did not want her wandering alone through the house at night.
-Again, a big safety issue.
+I did not want her wandering alone through the house at night.
+Again, a significant safety issue.

-- My husband and I were not going get a good night sleep until we found a solution we were comfortable with.
-We were all sleep deprived, but also experiencing daily stress from this new problem.
+My husband and I were not going to get a good night’s sleep until we found a solution we were comfortable with.
+We were all sleep-deprived but also experiencing daily stress from this new problem.